Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-The important things you’ll want to customize to make your own table responsive are the last 4 lines - you need to enter the title of each “column”, and you need to add more if you have more columns.
-Or remove them if you have less.
+The important things to customize for your own table are the last 4 lines: enter the title of each “column”, add more if you have more columns, or remove some if you have fewer.

 Finally, you need to decide when this new layout kicks in.
-I made it active when the page is less than 1500px, because that table is huge.
+I made it active when the viewport is less than 1500px, because that table is huge.
 I could as well make this the default behavior rather than displaying the normal table on huge screens, but so far I think the problem is solved.

 I hope this helps.